-Sec 3 P1 1 Leadership Indicators Awareness programs conducted for value chain partners on any of the principles during the financial year: NIL NIL Total No of awareness held Topics/ Principles covered under the training %age of value chain programmes partners covered (by value of business done with such partners) under the awareness programmes NIL NIL NIL their sustainable development w Keeping this in mind we plan to Irtners as being critical to our grow vill be largely instrumental in our ef conduct awareness sessions in the gn them to our goals and aspiration forts towards sustainable growth. coming financial year for some of 2.
-Does the entity have processes in place to avoid/manage conflict We have a Code of Conduct and Related Party Transactions that cover conflict of interest policy members of the Board?
-(Yes/No)
+Sec 3 P11 Leadership Indicators Awareness programs conducted for value chain partners on any of the principles during the financial year: NIL NIL Total No of awareness held Topics/ Principles covered under the training %age of value chain programmes partners covered (by value of business done with such partners) under the awareness programmes NIL NIL NIL their sustainable development v Keeping this in mind we plan to efforts towards sustainable growth. e coming financial year for some of 2.
+Does the entity have processes in place to avoid/manage conflict We have a Code of Conduct and Related Party Transactions that cover conflict of interest policy